 Product wastage in this regard will often incur an additional cost to remove, and properly dispose of wasted products – adding additional transport waste to the mix.
-Fortunately, manufacturers can easily avoid this type of transportation waste, by ensuring that their coding and marking systems are optimised to avoid defects.
+Fortunately, manufacturers can easily avoid this type of transportation waste, by ensuring that their coding and marking systems are optimized to avoid defects.

-Wasteful manufacturing processes inevitably lead to excess inventory in the form of product ingredients.
+Wasteful, and/or outmoded manufacturing processes inevitably lead to excess inventory in the form of product ingredients.
 Manufacturers who regularly overproduce will need to have excess stock in place to keep up with their overproduction.

 “Holding excess stock to cater for overproduction is a vicious cycle, which is wasteful, and very inefficient in terms of cash flow,” says Barrett.
 “On food and beverage lines, manufacturers can also run the risk of products spoiling before they can be used.”